Alphonse Areola: 2016–2019: Return to PSG

-2019–2022: Loans to Real Madrid, Fulham and West Ham United
+2019–2021: Loans to Real Madrid and Fulham

 On 2 September 2019, Areola returned to Spain when he joined Real Madrid on a season-long loan as part of a deal that saw Keylor Navas move in the opposite direction to PSG.
 He made his debut for the club on 25 September, starting in a 2–0 league win over Osasuna.
 However, he was predominantly used as a back-up option to first-choice goalkeeper Thibaut Courtois for the remainder of the campaign and made just nine appearances across all competitions, including four appearances during the league season, as Real won the 2019–20 La Liga title.

 On 9 September 2020, Areola signed for Fulham on a season-long loan with an option to buy.
 He made his debut for the club one week later in a 1–0 win against Ipswich Town in the EFL Cup.
 At the end of the season, Fulham suffered relegation from the Premier League, and Areola's option to buy was not exercised by the London club.
 However, he did win Fulham Player of the Season, as voted by the supporters.